 Step 2: Submit the proposal for peer and institutional reviews

-A project proposal is submitted for peer review to the focal point contact for the Provincial Government department that is funding the research.
+A project proposal is submitted for peer review to the focal point contact for the Provincial Government that is funding the research.

 Statement of affirmation: "The statistical work outlined in this proposal will be used to support the mandate of the department.
 The person (or persons) named in the proposal is (or are) authorized to perform the work on behalf of the department."